LogtalkDotOrg/logtalk3/examples/NOTES.md

 The file `tests.lgt` contains unit tests for the example.
 These unit tests are based on the sample queries found on the example `SCRIPT.txt` file.
 The file `tester.lgt` is a loader file that, when loaded, will automatically run all the example unit tests.
-On POSIX operating-systems, you can run all the unit tests, for all the examples, by calling the `logtalk_tester` shell script from the command-line.
-Type `man logtalk_tester` for usage details.
+You can automate running all these tests by calling the `logtalk_tester` shell script from the command-line (see the `scripts/NOTES.md` file for details on how to use with POSIX and Windows operating-systems).
+Type `man logtalk_tester` or `logtalk_tester -h` for usage details, including how to select the back-end Prolog compiler.

 Follows a short description of each included example (in alphabetical order):